- Must visit

 Discover the best of Dubrovnik — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Dubrovnik trip today.

-Black risotto colored with cuttlefish ink, usually cooked with squid or cuttlefish.
-A classic Adriatic coastal dish strongly associated with Dalmatian seafood cooking.
+Black risotto colored with cuttlefish ink, usually made with squid or cuttlefish.
+A signature Adriatic seafood dish common on Dubrovnik menus.

 Find answers to the most common questions about traveling from Prague to Dubrovnik by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Dubrovnik, this guide helps you travel smarter and with confidence.